Cooper/Eromanga Basins, onshore central Australia, approximately 770 kilometres north of Adelaide.

 Cost to Develop

-Total investment to date by the Cooper Basin joint venture is approximately A$8 billion, making it Australia’s largest ever onshore resources project.
+As at YE 2014 total gross expenditure by the Cooper Basin Joint Venture is over A$10 billion, making it one of Australia’s largest ever onshore resources projects.

 The Moomba facility accepts production from 115 gas fields and 28 oil fields containing 536 producing gas wells and 177 producing oil wells through approximately 5,600 kilometres of pipelines and flowlines via 24 oil and gas satellite facilities, many of which incorporate field boost compression.